italiancpp/cppday17/README.md

 # C++ Day 2017
-Slides and material of the event happened on December 2 in Milan.
+Slides and material of the event happened on December 2 in Modena.
 Videos are all in the italian language.

 [Youtube playlist](https://www.youtube.com/playlist?list=PLsCm1Hs016LWK086XR-QgAKchfclBOL7O)